wellxchen/design-checklist-backend/README.md

 "/api/directory" #get issues by directories

-"/api/project" #check whether a project has been analyze
+"/api/project" #check whether a project has been analyze or return the history of the project analysis

 "/api/author" #get issues by author
 ```